SocketCluster/socketcluster-website/docs/api-ag-server.md

   </tr>
   <tr>
     <td>sourcePort</td>
-    <td>The public port on which clients connect to Asyngular (e.g. 80 for
+    <td>The public port on which clients connect to SocketCluster (e.g. 80 for
       HTTP).</td>
   </tr>
   <tr>